There’s hardly a driver who has never been through that distressing episode when a tire (or two, god forbid) gets a little iron buddy stuck in it.

-The buddy gets in, the air starts getting out.
+There’s hardly a driver in Hamilton Ontario who has never been through that distressing episode when a tire (or two, god forbid) gets a little iron buddy stuck in it.
+The buddy gets in, and the air starts getting out.
 As bad luck would have it, it usually happens when you’re a long way from civilization.
-As if nails and screws and all kinds of bolts were raining from the sky and falling down right to the motorways.
+As if nails and screws and all kinds of bolts were raining from the sky and falling right to the streets.

-1) Inflate the tire
+1) Inflate the tire.

-2) Use some soapy water to find the leak
+2) Use some soapy water to find the leak.

 Just spray the tire.
 You can really soak it and then look for the bubbles or foam to show you where the leak is.
 You can use tap water of course, but it will do the trick best when mixed with some soap.